Historical Apoplexy · State Legislative Adaptations · Louisiana

 contamination.

-(2) Divisions I, II, and III of this act shall include specific
+(2) Division I of this act shall include specific provisions

 (a) Priority placement of parish distribution centers providing